Cambodian Civil War: Atrocities

-In the Cambodian Civil War, Khmer Rouge insurgents reportedly committed atrocities during the war.
-These include the murder of civilians and POWs by slowly sawing off their heads a little more each day, the destruction of Buddhist wats and the killing of monks, attacks on refugee camps involving the deliberate murder of babies and bomb threats against foreign aid workers, the abduction and assassination of journalists, and the shelling of Phnom Penh for more than a year.
+In the Cambodian Civil War, Khmer Rouge insurgents reportedly committed many atrocities.
+These included the murder of civilians and POWs by sawing off their heads over the course of days, the destruction of Buddhist wats and the killing of monks, attacks on refugee camps involving the deliberate murder of babies and bomb threats against foreign aid workers, the abduction and assassination of journalists, and the shelling of Phnom Penh for more than a year.
 Journalist accounts stated that the Khmer Rouge shelling "tortured the capital almost continuously", inflicting "random death and mutilation" on 2 million trapped civilians.

-The Khmer Rouge forcibly evacuated the entire city after taking it, in what has been described as a death march: François Ponchaud wrote: "I shall never forget one cripple who had neither hands nor feet, writhing along the ground like a severed worm, or a weeping father carrying his ten-year-old daughter wrapped in a sheet tied around his neck like a sling, or the man with his foot dangling at the end of a leg to which it was attached by nothing but skin"; John Swain recalled that the Khmer Rouge were "tipping out patients from the hospitals like garbage into the streets ...
+The Khmer Rouge forcibly evacuated Phnom Penh after taking it, in what has been described as a death march: François Ponchaud wrote: "I shall never forget one cripple who had neither hands nor feet, writhing along the ground like a severed worm, or a weeping father carrying his ten-year-old daughter wrapped in a sheet tied around his neck like a sling, or the man with his foot dangling at the end of a leg to which it was attached by nothing but skin"; John Swain recalled that the Khmer Rouge were "tipping out patients from the hospitals like garbage into the streets ...
 In five years of war, this is the greatest caravan of human misery I have seen."

-Use of children
+Use of child soldiers

 The Khmer Rouge exploited thousands of desensitized, conscripted children in their early teens to commit mass murder and other atrocities during the genocide.
 The indoctrinated children were taught to follow any order without hesitation.
-During its guerrilla war after it was deposed, the Khmer Rouge continued to use children widely until at least 1998.
-During this period, the children were deployed mainly in unpaid support roles, such as ammunition-carriers, and also as combatants.
+During its guerrilla war after it had been deposed, the Khmer Rouge continued to use children widely until at least 1998.
+During this period, children were deployed mainly in unpaid support roles, such as ammunition-carriers, and also as combatants.